Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Now set up your VPN client – that’s the device you will be using to connect to the VPN.

-EXPERT TIP: An even simpler option is to buy a pre-configured VPN router.
+EXPERT ADVICE: An even simpler option is to buy a pre-configured VPN router.
 We recommend using ExpressVPN, the best VPN for routers.
 Remember, you’ll also need an ExpressVPN subscription.

 Method 2: Flash Your Current router (DD-WRT, OpenWRT, or Tomato Firmware)